 Established in 1900, this coal town of Melmont is located towards the far south end of Carbonado, close to the Mount Rainier National Park.
-This town was fully functional with shops, saloons, grocery stores, train stations, and more during those times.
-Most of this town’s inhabitants were Northwest Improvement Company employees, which was co-owned by the Northern Pacific Railroad.
+This town was fully functional, with shops, saloons, grocery stores, train stations, and more during those times.
+Most of this town’s inhabitants were Northwest Improvement Company employees co-owned by the Northern Pacific Railroad.

 However, in 1918, diesel and electric engines started replacing steam engines.
-As a result of this, the coal factories’ people had to move to other places for work.
+As a result, the coal factories’ people had to move to other places for work.
 Natural calamities like fires, snow, and rain destroyed this place gradually.
-Today, all you can spot here are remnants of some former buildings and a hiking trail.
+Today, you can spot remnants of some former buildings and a hiking trail.

 Coal Creek Trail, Washington

-Located quite close to the Cougar Mountain Regional Wildland Park, this trail can be accessed easily.
-As the name suggests, this trail consists of many towns that were hubs of coal mining operations many years ago.
-Today, the place is replete with dilapidated buildings such as railway beds, mines, hotels, and much more.
+This trail can be accessed easily and is located quite close to the Cougar Mountain Regional Wildland Park.
+As the name suggests, this trail consists of many town hubs of coal mining operations from many years ago.
+Today, the place is replete with dilapidated buildings such as railway beds, mines, hotels, etc.

 Monte Cristo, Washington

-Considered one of the most famous ghost towns in Washington, Monte Christo is one of the abandoned spots that you can access through a challenging hiking trail.
-This town’s history goes back to the 1890s, when silver-ore mining was an important activity in the area.
+Considered one of the most famous ghost towns in Washington, Monte Christo is one of the abandoned spots you can access through a challenging hiking trail.
+This town’s history goes back to the 1890s when silver-ore mining was an important activity in the area.

 Govan and Sherman, Washington

 In 1902, Govan was in the news after one of the most gruesome murders ever committed in the area happened in town – the twin murders of Judge JA Lewis and his wife, Penelope.
-In 1927, a devastating fire damaged Govan and shut down most of the businesses.
-Today, you can see some intact buildings, such as grain silos used for shipping, post offices, and more.
+In 1927, a devastating fire damaged Govan and shut down most businesses.
+Today, you can see some intact buildings, such as grain silos used for shipping, post offices, etc.

-When the mining industry’s boom came to an end, and people started leaving, Molson’s structures were converted into an open-air museum.
+When the mining industry’s boom ended, and people started leaving, Molson’s structures were converted into an open-air museum.
 Visit this museum to learn more about the schoolhouse and other buildings in the town years ago.